pognetwork/champ/docs/developers/rpc-api.md

 The gRPC API is exposed (by default) on `[::1]:50051`.
 For interactions via websites, `grpc-web` support is available.

-In short, the 3 different services provided by Pog.Network are the _Block Service_, _Node Wallet Manager Service_ and the _Node Admin Service_.
+In short, the three different services provided are the _Block Service_, _Node Wallet Manager Service_ and the _Node Admin Service_.

 ## Canary Build